RF Path Study

 Path Study Process

 Area maps are plotted to show an overview of the study area.
-These are usually presented as Satellite imagery showing major roads and, more importantly, the site locations.
+These are usually presented as overlays on satellite imagery showing site locations with major roads and terrain.

-Terrain maps show the elevation difference of the area, and are useful in identifying low/high spots.
+Terrain maps show the elevation difference of the area, and are useful in identifying low/high spots to assist in selection of repeater sites.

 Coverage maps show the expected signal quality based on the equipment being used for the application.
 For the coverage maps above, the top shows cell signal quality, while the bottom three show the signal quality of licensed radio.
 The first two out of the set of three show the differences in varying antenna heights, and the third shows the results of selecting a different location for the main tower.